foss-ag/website_hack-and-snack/README.md

 cd themes/beautifulhugo
 git submodule update --init --recursive
 ```
-- Go back to the root of the repository, create a `public/` folder and clone the public hack_and_snack repository into it
+- Go back to the root of the repository and clone the public hack_and_snack repository into it.
+Then rename the hack_and_snack directory to public.
 ```
 cd ../..
-mkdir public/
-cd public/
 git clone https://github.com/ROYALBEFF/hack_and_snack.git
+mv hack_and_snack public
 ```

-- Go back to the root of the repository and test if everything works by generating the website
+- Test if everything works by generating the website
 ```
-cd ..
 hugo server --theme=beautifulhugo
 ```